 Birth Customs and Traditions in Kyrgyzstan

 Giving birth was a dangerous and scary process, and even afterwards, it wasn’t always assured that the baby would survive.
-Many Kyrgyz traditions existed to ensure health and long life for the baby, and to protect him from bad spirits and demons.
+Many birth traditions in Kyrgyzstan existed to ensure health and long life for the baby, and to protect him from bad spirits and demons.
 These traditions come from before Islam was the dominant religion, and incorporate many pagan and shamanistic elements.

 A midwife, or kindik-ene, would be brought in to help with the delivery.
 Her job was to make sure that the baby was in a good position to be born, and would cut the umbilical cord after birth.
 She would also help protect the child against demons and bad spirits by saying certain spells.
 As a reincarnation of the earth goddess, Umai-ene, the midwife was a protector of mothers and young babies, and was thus honored after the birth with gifts, such as a sheepskin or the best cut of meat.